brianglass/anastasis/files/first_hour.md

 Glory to the Father, and to the Son, and to the Holy Spirit; both now and for ever, and to the ages of ages.
 Amen.

 All-holy Trinity, have mercy on us.
 Lord, cleanse us from our sins.
 Master, pardon our iniquities.
-Holy One, visit and heal our infirmities for your nameÂ’s sake.
+Holy One, visit and heal our infirmities for your name’s sake.
 Lord, have mercy.
 Lord, have mercy.
 Lord, have mercy.

 Glory to the Father, and to the Son, and to the Holy Spirit; both now and for ever, and to the ages of ages.
 Amen